HelenHelene/eportfolio/ISM/ISM_A2.md

 8. The HTML files will be saved in the same directory where you run the Python script.
 Ensure you know the path to this directory.

    <img src="ISM_A2_Output3.jpg" alt="HTML files" width="300"/>

 9. Open the HTML files in a web browser to view the attack tree before and after user inputs.

-9. Open the HTML files in a web browser to view the attack tree before and after user inputs.

 #### Input
 1.	**JSON files:** The application accepts an attack tree specification in JSON format.
 The JSON structure should define the hierarchy of nodes and their relationships (Figure 2 and Figure 3).